Filaret Denysenko: In the OCU

 On 5 February 2019, the Holy Synod of the OCU appointed Filaret the diocesan bishop of Kyiv, except for the St. Michael's Golden-Domed Monastery.

-In an interview published by BBC Ukraine on 1 March 2019, Epiphanius explained the situation around Filaret as follows:
+In an interview published by BBC Ukraine on 1 March 2019, Epiphanius of Kyiv explained the situation around Filaret as follows:

-"We are in a special situation because we united three branches of Ukrainian Orthodoxy.
+We are in a special situation because we united three branches of Ukrainian Orthodoxy.
 And His Holiness Patriarch Filaret built the Kyiv Patriarchate for more than a quarter of a century, and thanks to his work, we succeeded.
 Moscow has especially emphasized that Patriarch Filaret worked throughout his life for the sake of the koukoulion [i.e. to become Patriarch], that he did not become the Moscow Patriarch, became Patriarch of Kyiv, and would never give up power.
 We see the opposite, that the patriarch refused, went to the unification council.
 But nobody brought him to the patriarch's seat.
 Some want to completely eliminate him so that Patriarch Filaret did not exist at all, but that's wrong.
 He remains a diocesan bishop, and he will continue to work towards the building of the Ukrainian Orthodox Church.
 There is a leader, but he (Filaret) remains honorary Patriarch.
-He will continue to have his diocese - the city of Kyiv, but will not generally manage the whole church."
+He will continue to have his diocese – the city of Kyiv, but will not generally manage the whole church.

 Conflict

 A conflict erupted between Filaret and Epiphanius because of disagreements concerning the model of governance, the management of the diaspora, the name and the statute of the OCU.
 According to Filaret, the agreement reached at the unification council was as follows: "the primate is responsible for the external representation of the Ukrainian Orthodox Church (UOC), and the patriarch is responsible for the internal church life in Ukraine, but in cooperation with the primate.
 The primate shall do nothing in the church without the consent of the patriarch.
 The patriarch chairs the meetings of the Holy Synod and the UOC meetings for the sake of preserving unity, its growth, and affirmation."
 Filaret considers this agreement has not been fulfilled.

-In November 2025 OCU's press service reported that a meeting between Filaret and Epiphanius had taken place in the metropolitan's residence, during which the patriarch received a letter of gratitude, and both church leaders took part in a common prayer for Ukraine's victory over Russia.
+In November 2025, OCU's press service reported that a meeting between Filaret and Epiphanius had taken place in the metropolitan's residence, during which the patriarch received a letter of gratitude, and both church leaders took part in a common prayer for Ukraine's victory over Russia.